Managing your wellbeing as a business owner

 Running a small business is no easy feat.

-To help you do this, we’ve put together this list of wellbeing resources designed with small business owners in mind.
+To help you do this, we’ve put together this list of resources designed with small business owners in mind.

 My Business Health

-My Business Health is resource created especially to give small and family business owners access to tools, templates and tips to manage stress and proactively engage with running their business.
+My Business Health is resource created to give small and family business owners access to tools, templates and tips to manage stress and proactively engage in running their business.
 Created by the Australian Small Business and Family Ombudsman (ASBFEO) and supported by Beyond Blue, the website includes specific information on COVID-19 and cash flow, both of which can be sources of stress for business owners.